blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 - Identifiers (`data-capture-id`s,`fragment-id`s) associated to the data being trasnfered
 - Consents (`consent-id`) associated to the data being trasnfered
 - Data Subject Identities (`dsid`,`dsid-schema`) pairs associated to the data being trasnfered

+> **Note**
+>
+> Systems that exchange Data Subject information with other Systems MUST expose an interface for receiving Rights Requests from those other Systems.
+They MUST aslo be able to gather Rights Request Responses from other Systems in the case of [Nested Responses Scenario](https://github.com/blindnet-io/product-management/tree/devkit-schemas/refs/high-level-architecture#different-rights-request-response-scenrarios).

 ## Questions and Discussion Topics